 Hovercraft! will start making the first slide when it first encounters either a transition or a header.
 Everything that comes before that will belong to the presentation as a whole.

 A presentation can therefore look something like this:

 '''

 :data-transition-duration: 2000

 :skip-help: true

 .. title: Presentation Title

-----

-This is the first slide

 '''